Supporting a child to be ready for school is a journey that involves a wide range of people.

 School readiness conference - November 2018

-We're hosting a conference on school readiness on Friday, 23 November 2018 for services working with children in the borough.
-The conference will help us reach the goals outlined in our school readiness strategy.
+We hosted a conference on school readiness on Friday, 23 November 2018 for services working with children in the borough.
+The conference supported us to raise the profile of our strategy in order to reach our school readiness goals and ambitions.

 You can download the programme and the presentations from the conference on school readiness: